AsyncDisplayKit/Documentation/docs/_docs/asvisibility.md

 nextPage: asenvironment.html
 ---

 `ASNavigationController` and `ASTabBarController` both implement the `ASVisibility` protocol.
 These classes can be used even without `ASDisplayNodes`, making them suitable base classes for your inheritance hierarchy.
-For any child view controllers that are `ASViewControllers`, these classes know the exact number of user taps it would take to make the view controller visible (0 if currently visible).
+For any child view controllers that are <a href="containers-asviewcontroller.html"><code>ASViewControllers</code></a>, these classes know the exact number of user taps it would take to make the view controller visible (0 if currently visible).

 Knowing a view controller’s visibility depth allows view controllers to automatically take appropriate actions as a user approaches or leaves them.
 Non-default tabs in an app might preload some of their data; a controller 3 levels deep in a navigation stack might progressively free memory for images, text, and fetched data as it gets deeper.